-- except as otherwise regulated by chapters 18.3.10 Physical and Environmental Constraints and 18.3.11 Water Resource Protection Zones. - 3.
-Removal of trees in multi-family residential and health care zones on lots occupied only by a single family detached dwelling and associated accessory structures where the property cannot be further developed with additional dwelling units other than an accessory residential unit, except as otherwise regulated by chapters 18.3.10 Physical and Environmental Constraints and 18.3.11 Water Resource Protection Zones. - 4.
-Removal of trees less than six-inches DBH in any zone, excluding those trees located within the public right of way or required as conditions of approval with landscape improvements for planning actions. - 5.
-Removal of trees less than 18 caliper inches in diameter at breast height (DBH) on any public school lands, Southern Oregon University, and other public land, excluding Heritage trees. - 6.
-Removal of trees within the Wildfire Lands area of the City, as defined on adopted maps, for the purposes of wildfire fuel management, consistent with the fuel modification area standards in 18.3.10.100, and in accord with the requirements of chapters 18.3.10 Physical and Environmental Constraints and 18.3.11 Water Resource Protection Zones. - 7.
+- 3. Removal of trees in multi-family residential and health care zones on lots occupied only by a single-family detached dwelling and associated accessory structures where the property cannot be further developed with additional dwelling units other than an accessory residential unit, except as otherwise regulated by chapters 18.3.10 Physical and Environmental Constraints and 18.3.11 Water Resource Protection Zones. - 4.
+Removal of trees less than six-inches DBH in any zone, excluding those trees located within the public right of way or required as conditions of approval with landscape improvements for planning actions. - Removal of trees less than 18 caliper inches in diameter at breast height (DBH) on any public school lands, Southern Oregon University, and other public land, excluding Heritage trees. - 6.
+Removal of trees within the Wildfire Lands area of the City, as defined on adopted maps, for the purposes of wildfire fuel management, consistent with the fuel modification area standards in 18.3.10.100, and in accord with the requirements of chapters 18.3.10.
+Physical and Environmental Constraints and 18.3.11 Water Resource Protection Zones. - 7.
 Removal of dead trees. - 8.
 Those activities associated with tree trimming for safety reasons, as mandated by the Oregon Public Utilities Commission, by the City's Electric and Telecommunication Utility.
 However, the Utility shall provide an annual plan to the Tree Commission outlining tree trimming activities and reporting on tree trimming activities that were carried out in the previous year.
 Tree trimming shall be done, at a minimum, by a Journeyman Tree Trimmer, as defined by the Utility, and will be done in conformance and to comply with OPUC regulations. - 9.
 Removal of street trees within the public right-of-way subject to street tree removal permits in AMC 13.16. - 10.
 Those activities associated with tree trimming or removal at the Airport, within the Airport (A) overlay zone for safety reasons, as mandated by the Federal Aviation Administration.
 The Public Works Department shall provide an annual report to the Tree Commission outlining tree trimming activities and reporting on tree trimming activities that were carried out in the previous year.